-after a while i started wondering why i bothered making music at all. what was the point?
+after a while i started wondering why i bothered making music at all. what was the point if no one cared?

 i make music for myself, because it’s something i need to do. it’s a part of who i am. it always has been. if i can capture what’s in my head and create something i feel good about, i’ve succeeded. everything else is gravy.

 so i stopped trying to connect with other musicians and songwriters who were too cool to acknowledge me. i stopped trying to get gigs at places like milk and the avalon front that were run by people who were too cool to acknowledge me. i stopped trying to get CDs to radio DJs who were too cool to acknowledge me. and i decided i would never again charge anyone money for one of my albums, even if they insisted on paying me. selling about eleven copies of this album just felt wrong somehow. i didn’t want to feel that feeling again.

 it was a freeing feeling.